What is Subtractive Psychology?

 Syd Banks clearly saw the spiritual nature of the human experience.
 He realised that we are all seeking peaceful and tranquil mind and that this peace of mind resides within.
 He saw that everyone is actually sitting in the midst of mental health.

-Syd Banks came to see that psychology actually has Principles and that these Principles are the foundation to the human experience.
+Syd Banks came to see that psychology is underpinned by Principles and that these Principles are the foundation of all human experience.
 The Principles that underpin Subtractive Psychology point to a spiritual dynamic of the human experience.
 These ‘Three Principles’ are Mind, Consciousness and Thought.
 When we refer to each of the Principles we use a capital letter to highlight the fact we’re referring to a Principle of either Thought, Mind or Consciousness.

 So, what are these Principles?